This article will:

 Timing: International checks take between 10 and 120 days to complete depending on the country or countries requiring investigation.
 Again, you can always reach out if you have questions about specific countries.

-The overall candidate experience is substantially similar to our non-international checks.
-Candidates are required to input certain information needed to run the check, and are then presented with applicable disclosures before giving their consent to run the check.
+The overall candidate experience is substantially similar to our United States domestic checks.
+Candidates are required to enter the information needed to run the check, and are then presented with applicable disclosures before giving their consent to run the check.

-Consent: Candidates must take additional steps to consent to an international background check as compared to a domestic US background check.
+Consent: Candidates must take more steps to consent to an international background check than to consent to a domestic US background check.
 Checkr, and possibly a government agency from the candidate's prior country of residence or employment, may contact the candidate for additional consent.
 The turnaround time of the background check often depends on how quickly the candidate responds to these consent requests.

-Candidate Portal Access: At this time, international background check information is unavailable through the Checkr Candidate Portal.
-Candidates can contact us directly with any questions about a pending international background check or for a copy of the report.
+Candidate Portal Access: Checkr provides a Candidate Portal for our non-US candidates which is similar to that provided for our domestic candidates.
+Candidates can also contact us directly with any questions about a pending international background check or for a copy of the report.

 The General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
-It is a new set of protections for individuals located within the EU intended to keep their data secure.
-For companies collecting the personal data of these individuals, this means taking steps to ensure data is secure.
-GDPR applies to individuals located within the EU.
+It is a set of protections for individuals located within the EU and is intended to keep their data secure.
+GDPR applies to all individuals located within the EU.
 This means that any person, regardless of their citizenship, who has their personal data collected while located in the EU, receives the protections granted under GDPR.
+For companies collecting the personal data of these individuals, this means taking steps to ensure this data is secure.

 Background Check Report Content: Other countries’ privacy laws are generally stricter than US laws.
 Most international reports will only include whether there is a criminal record, and will rarely contain more specific information.